To schedule an appointment please call 713-693-1111. You can also email us at email@example.com.

 Most veterinary dermatologists use a method of allergy testing known as intradermal skin testing.
-This involves the injection of very small amounts of pollens (from trees, weeds, and grasses), molds, and insect extracts into the superficial layers of the skin.
+This involves the injection of very small amounts of pollens (from trees, weeds, and grasses), molds, dust, dust mites, various types of dander and insect extracts into the superficial layers of the skin.
 The test is administered under a light sedative/analgesic so that the patient (dog, cat, or horse) feels no discomfort.

 In vitro allergy testing (blood allergy testing) may also be offered in conjunction with skin testing or as an alternative to skin testing, dependent on the patient.